KamilaAzul/Soilmate-Plants/README.md

 - As a website user, I can:

-1. Navigate around the site and easily view the desired content.
+1. Navigate around the website and easily find the desired content.
-2. View a list of products and choose accordingly.
+   See a list of products and choose a desired product.
-3. Search products to find a specific product.
+2. Search products and be able to find a specific product.
-4. Click on a product to read and view the details.
+4. Click on a product to find more details about it.
-5. Register for an account to avail of the services offered to members.
+5. Register for an account to be able to use the services offered to members.
-6. View product comments so that I can read other users opinions.
+6. View product comments so that I can read other users' opinions.
 7. Buy a product by using the website checkout system.

 - As a logged in website user, I can:

-1. Review the website service.
+1. Leave my review on the website about the purchased product.
 2. Delete my previous reviews.
-3. Save my data under my personal profile.
+3. Edit my previous reviews.
-4. Edit my previous reviews.
+4. Save my data under my personal profile.
-5. Manage my profile by updating my details.
+5. Update my profile details.
-6. Logout of the website.
+6. Log out of the website.
-7. Using my personal profile, buy a product by using the website checkout system.
+7. Buy a product using my personal profile, through the website checkout system.

 - As a website Superuser, I can:

 1. Create and publish a new product.
-2. Create a draft of a a new product so it can be finalised later.
+2. Create a draft of a new product so it can be finalized later.
 3. Create a new user, products, and categories.
-4. Delete user, products, categories and reviews.
+4. Delete users, products, categories, and reviews.
 5. Approve user's reviews.
-6. Change a user’s permissions on the website
+6. Change a user’s permissions on the website.
-7. Upload new banners to be displayed on the website.
+7. Create and upload new posts to be shown on the website.
 ### Agile Methodology

 All functionality and development of this project were managed using GitHub which Projects can be found